 This technology has been used for decades in medical environments and Vivid Hospitality Solutions, a hospitality technology company based in London, has developed a version specifically for the hotel environment - both safe and effective.
 A safety device is attached to the outside of the door (UVc light is not safe for skin or eyes) and the 15 minute zapping process is started.
 You can see from the photo below why we've nicknamed ours Nuke Skywalker.

-Initially we plan to use UVc in the public areas of the hotel such as the lounge and the restaurant, although we may also send Nuke Skywalker up to the bedrooms as well.
+We use UVc in the public areas of the hotel such as the lounge and the restaurant.

 Fogging and misting with stabilised hypochlorous acid